snyamahmoud/fsnd-linux-server-config/README.md

   exact error message will most likely help.

   Postgresql has different authentication methods.
-One of them, 'peer', assumes that there is a system user that is called the same as the database user, and uses system calls to linux to authenticate that user.
+One of them, 'peer', assumes that there is a system user with the same name as the database user, and uses system calls to linux to authenticate that user.
 If you choose NOT to create a system user matching your database user, this mechanism fails.